 ND filters also come in different strengths – stronger filters cut down more light.
 They can be referred to in different ways; you might see terms like "ND 1.8" or "ND64" being used.
 The best thing to do is check the stop count, which all ND filters will specify.
 So in this instance, both the ND names we specified just then will cut down your exposure by six stops.
 It's much simpler to think of it that way!

-Some filters, particularly cheaper ones, can have a marked effect on the colour of an image, giving a warmer or cooler cast.
+Some filters, particularly cheaper ones, can have a marked effect on the color of an image, giving a warmer or cooler cast.
 This can be corrected easily enough in software, but is always worth being aware of before you choose your filter.

 Ben Andrews